 The surge of investor interest in Purpose-Built Student Accommodation (PBSA) shows no signs of abating this year, according to research from Cushman & Wakefield.
 Data shows that £4.8 billion worth of student accommodation stock will be traded by the end of 2017, with H1 investment volumes up 24% on last year.

-In its mid-year profile of the sector, Cushman & Wakefield reports that there were currently 11,000 beds being marketed to investors totalling £1.2 billion; another £188 million worth of stock is currently under offer.
+In its mid-year profile of the sector, Cushman & Wakefield reported that there were currently 11,000 beds being marketed to investors totalling £1.2 billion; another £188 million worth of stock is currently under offer.
 This builds on a strong 2016 in which £3.1 billion was invested in UK PBSA according to Knight Frank.
-Investors are attracted by stable yields, long-term returns and high demand: in 2015/2016, there were approximately 2.3 million students studying in UK higher education institutions.
+Investors are attracted by stable yields, long-term returns and high demand.
+In 2015/2016, approximately 2.3 million students were studying in UK higher education institutions.

 Mike Mitchell, Partner in Cushman & Wakefield’s Student and Residential Investment team, commented: “Across the UK, the Purpose-Built Student Accommodation market continues to be one of the most attractive asset classes in real estate for investors.
 Despite applications to universities falling by 3.7%, the sector has witnessed year-on-year rental growth.

 He continued: “Due to the value of foreign currencies against the pound, there has been an influx of capital from overseas buyers in 2017 who are now competing with UK purchasers.
 Recent deals have seen investors from the Middle East, Singapore, China and Russia.”